carpentries-incubator/workflows-nextflow/_episodes/12-reporting.md

 > > {: .language-bash }
 >  {: .solution }
 > ## Filter pipeline run log
-> > Use the `-F` option and a regular expression to filter the for a specific process.
+> > Use the `-F` option and a regular expression to filter the for a specific process e.g. multiqc.
 > > ## Solution
 > > ~~~
 > > $ nextflow log elegant_descartes -f name,hash,process,status -F 'process =~ /multiqc/'